AccelByte/accelbyte-python-sdk/README.md

 It automatically passes in the information needed like the Basic Auth Headers.
 The values are gotten from the current `ConfigRepository`.

-continuing from the previous examples, would be:
+continuing from the previous examples (GetUserProfileInfo), its wrapper would be:

 ```python
 # accelbyte_py_sdk/api/basic/wrappers/_user_profile.py